tmghd272/bc250-custom-bios-logo/README.md

 AMI Change Logo Tool should work on any American Megatrends-based BIOS, like ASUS, ASRock, Gigabyte, MSI, and others.

 1. Click **Load Image** and select the BIOS .rom file you want to modify.
-2. Click **Browse** under Save Image and choose a BMP image you want to use as the logo.
+2. Click **Browse** under Save Logo and choose a BMP image you want to use as the logo.
 3. Click **Replace Logo** — that’s it!

 # Logo Format Recommendations